Sidelane/leaseweb_api_python/README.md

 The first step is to fully implement the Dedicated Services API.
 For now we have implemented all GET requests for the Dedicated Services/Dedicated Servers API

+1. Implement all of Dedicated Services/Dedicated Servers
+2. Add Test for all Methods in Dedicated Services/Dedicated Servers

+Once all of the Dedicated Servers API is implemented, it will be decided with which category we continue.

 ## Installation

 Via uv